CylonicRaider/deployer/README.md

     or may not make sense.
  6. Finally, the client closes the connection.

-In particular, the protocol is extremely simple; the following one-liner
+The protocol is very simple; the following one-liner

     echo "RUN sample.sh" | nc -U /var/run/deployer | tail -n+2

 runs `sample.sh` and forwards its output to the console.
-Note that `tail` may buffer its output if it is fed into a pipeline.
+Note that `tail` may buffer its output if that is fed into a pipeline.